khakhalin/carsharing101/02_relocations.md

 Equipped with this formula, we can now find the optimal relocation rate (or rather, relocation threshold) for an isolated parking with any given value of demand, put this optimal relocation rate to the formula for CM2 above, and get a curve of _maximal possible profitabilities_ of a separate parking plot, as a function of demand at this plot.
 The curve for the same set of financial parameters that we used before (20€/car/day of leasing/ownership costs, 20€/relo, 5€/trip CM1 in profit) is shown below, on Fig 2.1.4.
 The curve starts below zero (because for an almost-zero demand location every car needs to be relocated "to the mainland"), and then somewhat counterintuitively dips even further down (as the rate of relocations increases, but the rentals don't yet contribute much to the economy of the parking lot).
 At some demand, the curve starts to recover though, and at some critical demand (for these parameters, at about 8 rentals/day in one direction) the parking lot breaks even, and then becomes steadily more and more profitable.

+🔥Advice on "general hub profitability threshold", as a callout

+🔥Advice on formalizing this requirement within a company (review it every now and then), as it helps to improve communication with sales.

 ![Optimal relocatoin threshold as a function of parking spot popularity](figures/02relocations_01village_04ideal_profitability.svg)

 Calculating a curve like that for the typical car ownership cost, relocation cost, and CM1/trip for your city can give you a very good starting point for deciding which locations are worth opening, or retaining.
 If a location doesn't offer enough demand, it will be a burden for business, but once it breaks even, it can become a good investment for the future.
 In Chapter 4 we will talk more about the concepts of shrinking and expanding the operating area, one location at a time.